patricia264/proseminar_geocomputation_patriciagribi/README.md

 ## Risks and contingency

+The primary challenge lies in ensuring data integrity, specifically in finding diverse datasets with overlapping time series.
+As of now temperature data spans over 40,000 years, while CO2 data stretches back to 800,000 years.
+This issue needs to be adressed first.
+Furthermroe integrating future modelled CO2 and temperature data into the timeline.

 Expected risks in this project include dealing with incomplete data.
 This issue will be adressed by interpolating missing data.